Truss structure analysis

-What structural strength analyses are generally required besides the elastic beam theory?
+What structural analyses are generally required besides the elastic beam theory?

-Industrial FEA software like FEMAP or ANSYS doesn't contain practical solutions for the check of truss structures other than the elastic beam theory.
+Industrial FEA software like FEMAP or ANSYS don't contain practical solutions

-An evaluation if the truss structure also complies with the required standard can be very time consuming.
-At what load will a beam buckle and what is the capacity of a connection?
+Such an evaluation if the truss structure complies with the required standards can be very time consuming.
+Analysing each joint with FEA only is impracticle.

 Differences between standards API, ISO and AISC

 The AISC code is one of the most flexible standards compared to the others.
 API and ISO consider the beam connection as rigid (fully restrained).
 In AISC more options are available to also partially restrain the moment connection between brace and chord also allow rotation between the members, which is mentioned as “simple connections”.

 However, the consideration how the connection is treated should be consistent throughout the whole structural calculation (see AISC 360-10 B3.6b).
 API-RP-2A and ISO 19902 are specifically for fixed offshore platforms.
 Since they treat torsion and axial stresses separately, these standards are not suitable for monopole structures like e.g. windmills.

 Furthermore, the standards according to API and ISO allow the first order analysis as acceptable, while using AISC, the engineer needs to (at least) consider a second order analysis including P-Δ and P-δ effects and other effects of initial imperfections and stiffness reductions due to inelasticity (see AISC 360-10 C2).

 The one-third stress increase is removed in AISC code